CDanielB02/Cybersecurity-Portfolio/01-OPNsense-Enterprise-Segmentation/README.md

 * **Technical Breakdown:**
   * Highlights red `block` entries triggered by the `Default deny / state violation rule`.
   * Demonstrates the firewall actively dropping ICMP packets originating from `172.16.10.x` attempting to access host `192.168.1.184` on the LAN.
-* **Interview Talking Point:** *"I validated rule enforcement using live packet analysis in the firewall diagnostics console, confirming that unauthorized cross-zone connection attempts were immediately dropped by the default-deny policy."*

 ---